lucasarruda12/scribbles/README.md

 # College classes notes

-Everything* is written in portuguese
+Notes are written in portuguese

 # Navigate by semester